playsms/playsms/README.md

 ## Description

-playSMS is a free and open source SMS management software.
+playSMS is a free and open source SMS management software, a web interface for SMS gateways and bulk SMS services.

-A flexible Web-based mobile portal system that it can be made to fit to various services such as an SMS gateway, bulk SMS provider, personal messaging system, corporate and group communication tools

 ## Feature Highlights